Draft Sutton Benger and Draycot Cerne Neighbourhood Development Plan (2020 – 2035) Regulation 16 Consultation

 The village straddles the B4069 and is close to junction 17 of the M4, giving easy access to Swindon, Bath and Bristol, as well as benefiting from more local amenities in nearby Chippenham, with trains to London and Bristol.

-The village boasts an excellent Primary School, Doctor’s Surgery, Post Office, and a modern Village Hall with Recreation Ground, as well as the Bell House Hotel, Wellesley Arms and La Flambé restaurant.
+The village boasts excellent Pre- and Primary Schools, Doctor’s Surgery, and a modern Village Hall with Recreation Ground, as well as the Bell House Hotel, Wellesley Arms and La Flambé restaurant.
 The Church is popular with tourists who come to see its famous Green Man carvings and medieval embroidery.

 This vibrant and friendly village supports sports clubs and other groups, catering for a wide range of interests and activities for all ages from the Babies & Toddlers Group to the WRVS Over 60s Club.